Meet the Prize Savings Account, deposit to be in with a chance to win £30,000 of prizes each month and enjoy easy-access withdrawals.

 We offer prizes for saving with Chip and want to offer an alternative to the approach of traditional brick and mortar banks and Premium Bonds.

 There will be 1 (one) grand prize of £10,000 (the "Grand Prize").
-There will also be 50 (fifty) additional prizes of £100 each, 500 (five hundred) additional prizes of £25 each, and 250 (two hundred and fifty) additional prizes of £10 each, (collectively, the "Additional Prizes") per Competition (each, a "Prize").
+There will be 1 (one) Mr and Mrs Smith gift card with a value of £5,000.
+There will also be 50 (fifty) additional prizes of £100 each, 500 (five hundred) additional prizes of £25 each, 100 (one hundred) additional prizes of £50 each, and 3,750 prizes of £10 (collectively, the "Additional Prizes") per Competition (each, a "Prize").

 Should you win a prize, all non-grand prize winners will be awarded their prize by the 7th of the month, and will be contacted via email.